-Each purchaser and Holder of the Notes has exclusive responsibility for ensuring that its purchase and holding of the Notes does not violate the prohibited transaction rules of ERISA, the Code or any similar laws.
-The sale of any Notes to a plan, plan asset entity or non-ERISA arrangement is in no respect a representation by the Issuer or any of its affiliates or representatives that such an investment meets all relevant requirements with respect to plans, plan asset entities or non-ERISA arrangements generally or any particular plan, plan asset entity or non-ERISA arrangement, or that such an investment is appropriate for plans, plan asset entities or non-ERISA arrangements generally or any particular plan, plan asset entity or non-ERISA arrangement.
+Each purchaser and Holder of the Notes has exclusive responsibility for ensuring that its purchase and holding of the Notes does not violate the prohibited transaction rules of Title I of ERISA, Section 4975 of the Code or any Other Plan Law or Similar Law.
+The sale of any Notes to a Benefit Plan Investor or a non-ERISA arrangement that is subject to any Other Plan Law or Similar Law is in no respect a representation by the Issuer or any of its affiliates or representatives that such an investment meets all relevant requirements with respect to Benefit Plan Investors or non-ERISA arrangements that are subject to any Other Plan Law or Similar Law, or that such an investment is appropriate for Benefit Plan Investors or non-ERISA arrangement that is subject to any Other Plan Law or Similar Law, or that such an investment is appropriate for Benefit Plan Investors or non-ERISA arrangements that are subject to any Other Plan Law or Similar Law generally or any particular Benefit Plan Investor or non-ERISA arrangement that is subject to any Other Plan Law or Similar Law.